 Students who have been accepted at BVBI must secure their own housing.
 For assistance, they may contact our housing coordinator by calling the school.
 The housing coordinator will assist the student in locating housing which will be compatible with his needs and his budget.
 Some BVBI married students with children are able to take advantage of HUD housing at a low monthly rent.
 Contact the school at 303-986-5800 for more details.

 Full-time students at BVBI attend classes Monday through Friday.
 Students will take five classes per quarter.
 Three classes meet Monday, Wednesday and Friday, from 8:00 a.m. - 3:30 p.m., and two other classes meet Tuesday and Thursday from 8:00 a.m. - 3:45 p.m.

 All students are required to attend every class each time it meets.
 Absences and tardies must be excused by the administration.
 Penalty points are deducted from grades after a specified number of absences or tardies.

 Students at BVBID enjoy periods of free time at various times throughout the year.
 After each campaign, there is a full week for students to rest and relax before another quarter begins.
 The summer break allows students eight to nine weeks for work, travel, raising support, or other activities.
 Thus, though the work is demanding, there is time to rest so that the student can be refreshed enough to continue his work in the school.

 All student in all programs, will wear clothing that is neat and clean.
 We are reinstituting the requirements of dress shirts and ties to be worn at school.
 If a teacher or student speaks formally in chapel (not an announcement), he is required to wear a tie, dress slacks, dress shirt and dress shoes.
-ALL STUDENTS ARE REQUIRED TO WEAR TIES AND DRESS SHIRTS AT SCHOOL.
 The following guidelines also apply: